 - Responding to Medicare reimbursement demands, including litigating administrative appeals;

-- Self-reporting compliance challenges, including the misreporting of information; and
+- Self-reporting MSP compliance challenges, including the misreporting of Section 111 information and the underpayment of primary payer responsibility; and

-- Answering reimbursement demands of Medicare Advantage and Medicare Part D drug plans.
+- Anticipating and answering reimbursement demands of Medicare Advantage and Medicare Part D prescription drug plans.

 Our Health Care Practice publishes Section 111 Bulletins that provide timely updates addressing notable Town Hall discussions and other Section 111 developments.
 To sign up to receive these updates, click here.